 There have been many projects established by GGC over the years none more innovative than the establishment of a farm in 1986 which provided hydroponically grown vegetables and fruit.

-The later development in 1987 of a Café and Garden Service have been extremely beneficial to many participants encouraged to move on from the Day Service.
-It has provided them with the opportunity to develop valuable work skills and a further source of income.
+The later development in 1987 of a Café and Garden Service have were extremely beneficial to many participants encouraged to move on from the Day Service.
+It provided them with the opportunity to develop valuable work skills and a further source of income.
 It also provided them with an opportunity to develop their social skills.
-To this day these two business enterprises still provide real work in a supported environment and provide a pathway for employees to move onto open employment.

 Another major accomplishment was in 2004 our employment service (Foster Place) attained certification against the requirements of the Disability Employment Services Quality Management System (DESQA) under the guidance of Majella Laws and then later in 2011 QA Officer Gary Pleming played a major role in ensuring our Day Service also attained certification in relation to the Disability Services Victoria Standards.
 These continuing certifications have ensured GGC maintains a high standard in service provision for persons with a disability and is a tribute to the dedication of all staff.